CSSAuditors/audit/site/reports/bundesliga-2021-03.md

     details: true
   - list:
       - description: >-
-          In this report, we are going to focus on the size of CSS.
-The aim of the report is to understand how much CSS code is needed to build a site.
+          In this report, we put the main focus on the size of CSS.
+The goal of the report is to show how much CSS is needed to create a site.

           Sites audited in this report:
       - var:
           item: $htmlSites
           type: extractor
       - description: >-
-          Note that we included all sites of the Bundesliga plus the Bundesliga official site.
+          Note that within the report, we included the Bundesliga official site,and all its clubs except FC Bayern Munich due to the impossibility of drawing their CSS.
   - title: >-
       The Tooling
     list:
       - description: >-
-          To generate this report, we used the following tools:
+          As for the previous report, we used the same tools:

           - [wappalyzer](https://github.com/aliasio/wappalyzer)